-While the penalties for fraud will vary depending on how the crime was committed and what the perpetrator acquired as a result, most fraud cases will involve felony charges.
+While the penalties for fraud charges in California will vary depending on how the crime was committed and what the perpetrator acquired as a result, most fraud cases will involve felony charges.
 Anyone convicted of these charges may face time in prison or jail.
 If the fraud involved large amounts of money, the potential prison sentence will go up drastically.
 No matter what else the sentence entails, making restitution to the victim is mandatory.

-If you are convicted of fraud, you will not only face serious penalties, but also face long-term challenges when you seek employment after your release from prison because few people trust those with fraud convictions on their record.
+If you are convicted of fraud charges in California, you will not only face serious penalties, but also face long-term challenges when you seek employment after your release from prison because few people trust those with fraud convictions on their record.

-An experienced attorney like Peter M. Liss may be able to help you avoid prosecution or a prison sentence by negotiating directly with the victim of the crime.
-If you are under investigation for fraud or have already been accused, it is critical you hire a skilled Vista white collar lawyer immediately.
+An experienced Vista fraud lawyer like Peter M. Liss may be able to help you avoid prosecution or a prison sentence by negotiating directly with the victim of the crime.
+If you are under investigation for fraud or have already been accused, it is critical you hire a skilled white collar lawyer immediately.
 Please call (760) 643-4050 to schedule a consultation.